guptaanu412/example-course-specs/README.md

 - a summary of prerequisites

-Doing this earlier often wastes effort, since material is usually added, cut, or moved around in Steps 2-5.
+Doing this earlier often wastes effort, since material is usually added, cut, or moved around in earlier steps.

 Output: course description, learning objectives, and prerequisites.

-Note: see the appendix for a discussion of how to write good learning objectives.
+Note: see the appendix for a discussion of how to write student-oriented learning objectives.

 </em>